 How To Test For Fluoride Using A Fluoride Meter

-Here’s the entire process broken down into 3 simple steps…
+The entire process is broken down into 3 steps

 Step 1: Make Sure You Have Everything You Need

-And once you calibrate it, you can move onto step 2…
+Now once you calibrate it by following the instructions provided with the fluoride meter, you can move onto step 2…

 Step 2: Dissolve a TISAB Tablet